 - (i).
-What has to be monitored e.g. pH, SO_x, NO_x and suspended solids - (ii).
+What has to be monitored e.g. pH, SO_x , NO_x and suspended solids - (ii).
 Where the monitoring stations should be e.g. provide map and precise coordinates of all sampling points - (iii).
-Who is responsible for monitoring e.g. Environmental Control Officer or external consultancy.
-Be sure to include the need for transboundary monitoring - (iv).
-Monitoring frequency e.g. monthly
+Who is responsible for monitoring e.g. Environmental Control Officer or external consultancy iii) Reporting structure (organogram) and frequency